Death of Larry Murillo-Moncada: Discovery

 Murillo-Moncada's body was discovered on the morning of January 24, 2019, by contractors removing the freezer units in the former No Frills store, which had been vacant since 2016.
-The remains were not identified as Murillo-Moncada until July, 6 months after they were discovered.
+The remains were identified as Murillo-Moncada in July, 6 months after they were discovered.
 The blue clothing found on the body also matched the description of what he was wearing on the day that he disappeared.

 An investigation into his death concluded that he had climbed on top of the refrigerator units before falling sideways into the 18 inch gap between the wall and the back of the coolers, where he became trapped at the bottom of the 12 foot drop.
 The noise of the refrigerator units also made it unlikely that anyone would have heard any cries for help.
 Former employees also said that it was not unusual for people to be in the area on top of the coolers, which was used for storage, and many employees used the area to take unofficial breaks.
 It was also not uncommon for employees to enter and exit the store even when they were not on their shifts.
 The cooler was located in a back room of the store and was not in public view.

+Officials do not know how any odors emanating from his decomposing remains went unnoticed for years.

 Sergeant Brandon Danielson, who had been assigned to investigate Murillo-Moncada's disappearance in 2009, said that his mother had long suspected that he did not leave the store on the day he went missing.
 Police had contacted other law enforcement agencies, including Immigration and Customs Enforcement, as Murillo-Moncada had previously been deported to Honduras before returning to the United States.
 During the initial investigation in 2009, police had also visited the No Frills store where Murillo-Moncada's body lay undiscovered, but had left without further investigation after his boss told them that he had not seen him and he was not scheduled to work that day.